-2. John Neadom Rodgers, born 14 February 1869 in Provincetown.
-He married Bessie Bennett, who was born 29 June 1893.
+2. John Neadom Rodgers, born 14 February 1869 in Provincetown, died 10 October 1933 in Boston.
+He married 29 June 1893 in Provincetown, Bessie Robert Bennett, who was born in January 1871, daughter of Samuel and Irene (Smith) Bennett.
 John & Bessie were the parents of one son, named for his father, who was born and died the same day, 30 November 1907.

 3. George J. Rodgers, born 3 July 1871 in Provincetown, died there 17 March 1872, age 8 months, of “putrefied congestion of the lungs.”

-4. Georgianna Rodgers, born 4 May 1875 in Provincetown, died 27 May 1941 in New York City.
-She married 6 December 1911 in Chelsea (Suffolk) Massachusetts, Edwin Ambrose Webster, who was born 31 January 1869 in Chelsea, and died 23 January 1935 in Provincetown, son of Edwin and Caroline A. (Emerson) Webster.
+5. Georgianna Rodgers, born 4 May 1875 in Provincetown, died 27 May 1941 in Manhattan (New York) New York.
+She married 6 December 1911 in Chelsea (Suffolk) Massachusetts, Edwin Ambrose Webster, who was born 31 January 1869 in Chelsea, and died 23 January 1935 in Provincetown, son of Edwin and Caroline (Emerson) Webster.
 They had no children.
 Georgianna was a nurse, and would not agree to marry Ambrose until he was financially established as an artist.
 She was 36 when she and the Provincetown artist were finally married by R. Perry Bush, Clergyman.

 Ever a modest person, Webster seems to have pursued his art and his teaching with remarkable talent, intensity, and intellect, but apparently with no bent for self-promotion. ~ Miriam Stubbs

 He attended the Boston Museum of Fine Arts School, under Frank Benson and Edmund Tarbell, and Acadamie Julian in Paris studying with Jean Paul Laurens and Jean-Joseph Benjamin Constant.
 In 1913 he exhibited at the 69th Regiment Armory in New York City, “Old Hut, Jamaica” and “Sunlight, Jamaica”.
 He started Ambrose Webster’s Summer School of Painting, and was a founding member of the Provincetown Art Association & Museum.
 After his death, Georgianna lived in New York City with her nephew, Karl Rodgers and his wife, Allegra, while she was in her final illness and while their daughter, Delorma was a small child.
 Georgianna left the house at 180 Bradford St. in Provincetown, where she and Ambrose had lived, to Karl when she died.
 The house remained in the family and was enjoyed as a vacation getaway until 2008, when unfortunately it had to be sold.

-On 24 August 2001, Aunt Delorma, Jon & Jannai, little Ella Grace, Tim & I attended the opening night of an exhibition of Webster paintings at the Provincetown Art Association & Museum.
+On 24 August 2001, Aunt Delorma, Jon & Jannai, little Ella Grace, Tim & Barbara attended the opening night of an exhibition of Webster paintings at the Provincetown Art Association & Museum.
 Most of the paintings and drawings were from private collections, and we met the curator, Miriam Stubbs, a relative of Kenneth Stubbs who was one of Webster’s students.

-6. Elijah Jacob Rodgers, born 1878 in Provincetown, died 1960.
-He was a baker and married in Provincetown, 27 April 1898, Clara Louise Bangs, who was born there in 1879, daughter of Perez and Julia (Smith) Bangs.
+6. Elijah Jacob Rodgers, born 16 January 1878 in Provincetown, died in 1960 in Arlington (Middlesex) Massachusetts.
+He was a baker and married 27 April 1898 in Provincetown, Clara Louise Bangs, who was born there 23 May 1879, and died 17 January 1979 in Arlington, daughter of Perez and Julia (Smith) Bangs.
 Elijah & Clara were the parents of one daughter.
-They lie buried with Elijah’s parents and his sister in Gifford Cemetery.
+They lie buried with Elijah’s parents and his sister in Gifford Cemetery (see headstone pictured above).